 This is one of the most common problems with gel polish, and there are a few solutions:

--Sturdy base coat: If your natural nail is weak and bends easily, the gel polish will not bend with the nail and therefore the polish will peel off the nail.
-The solution to this is a thicker and sturdier base coat, so that the nail cannot bend and thus the polish will stay on the nail.
-If the strengthening base coat is not sturdy enough, you can also use a builder or gum gel.
+- A stronger base coat: If your natural nail is weak and bends easily, the gel polish will not bend with the nail and therefore the polish will peel off.
+The solution to this is a thicker and stronger base coat, so that the nail cannot bend and the polish will stay on the nail.
+If the strengthening base coat is not strong enough, you can also use a builder or gum gel.

-- Thicker layer: If the layers of gel polish are too thin, the polish will not last long and may start to crack with use.
+Thicker layer: If the layers of gel polish are too thin, the polish will be weak and may start to crack with use.

 What is a base coat?
 A base coat is a base layer used in gel polish that prepares the natural nail for the application of color.
 A base coat is an essential product in gel polish that fixes the gel polish to the nail and extends the duration of the polish.
 A base coat is not only a base for gel polish, but also plays an important role in protecting the natural nail.